 As a participant of the William D. Ford Direct loan program you are subject to a 1% origination fee on each loan you borrow in the 2013-2014 academic year.
 You will receive a Loan Disclosure statement from Direct Loan Servicing explaining all fees.
 Your financial aid award letter reflects the amount of your original principal balance.
 More Information

-As a Stafford Loan borrower, you are expected to understand your rights and responsibilities.
-For more information, review the Stafford rights and responsibilities page.
+As a Direct Loan borrower, you are expected to understand your rights and responsibilities.
+For more information, review the Direct Loan rights and responsibilities page.

 If you receive additional funds not listed on your financial aid award letter (scholarships, grants, loans or other financial assistance.), report them immediately by contacting the financial aid office or logging into myUCCS and clicking "Report Private Scholarships."
 If there is any change to your financial aid eligibility because of the additional financial assistance, you will receive email notification that you have a revised award letter available.
 Please be aware that your current financial aid award may be adjusted or reduced, even if your aid has already disbursed.